 There are 2 sections in this post.
 The first one is about 13 broad research methods used by these 3 theorists.
 The second one is about the modern research methods used to further research in psychoanalysis.

-I’ve described the 2 sections with respect to theorists and not methods because some of them used the same method but with a radically different approach.
-For example, Freud and Jung, both used dream analysis; but Freud interpreted them with his free association technique and Jung interpreted them with a basis of archetypes and interconnected dreams (details below).
+Some of them used the same method but with a radically different approach.
+For example, Freud and Jung both used dream analysis.
+Still, Freud interpreted them with his free association technique and Jung interpreted them with a basis of archetypes and interconnected dreams (details below).

 Note: This article is a copy of my first blog-post which was also a class assignment during my undergrad.
-Please pardon the crudeness, it’s copied without edits to mark the beginning of my blogging career.
+Please pardon the crudeness, most of it is without edits to mark the beginning of my blogging career.

 A detailed overview of the research methodology used in psychoanalysis